Cross Stitching for Complete Beginners: Where to Start

 Don't worry about doing it perfectly at first.
 Just like any hobby it would take a little practice.
 Your first row might look a bit wobbly.
 That's completely normal and it corrects itself quickly as you build muscle memory.

-I hope you join me in the exploration of this wonderful hobby, one X at the time. 🧵
+I hope you join me in the exploration of this wonderful hobby 🧵